deweyapp/dewey/README.md

 # chrome-bookmarks (chrome application)

-ltagger is a chrome application, which allows you to:
+chrome-bookmarks is a chrome application, which allows you to:

   * do advanced search by tags/url or title
   * add custom tags for bookmarks